Kord-Extensions/.github/.github/ISSUE_TEMPLATE/bug-report.md

 Additionally, please remember that GitHub issues are not the place to disclose a security issue.
-Instead, please contact a member of our admin team directly on Discord, or send a private message to the ModMail bot there.
+Instead, please contact a member of our admin team directly on Discord, or use GitHub's built in security disclosure procedure.
 -->

 # Description